nguyenzung/fast-relay/Comunication.md

 // To send:
 // ws.send(encodeFrame([peerPub], payload));

+// Decodes a frame you RECEIVE (has FromID; ToIDsLen is the sender's original
+// recipient count, NOT 0 - only the ToIDs bytes themselves are zeroed, so you
-// Decodes a frame you RECEIVE (has FromID, ToIDsLen is always 0). function decodeFrame(data: Uint8Array): { from: Uint8Array; payload: Uint8Array } {
+// must still read ToIDsLen and skip that many *32 bytes before DataLen). function decodeFrame(data: Uint8Array): { from: Uint8Array; payload: Uint8Array } {
   const from = data.slice(0, 32);
-  const dataLenOffset = 33; // ToIDsLen is 0 in delivered frames, so no ToIDs to skip const payloadLen =
+  const toIDsLen = data[32];
+  const dataLenOffset = 33 + toIDsLen * 32;
+  const payloadLen =
     (data[dataLenOffset] << 24) |
     (data[dataLenOffset + 1] << 16) |